 In the corner of the computer screen you may have one of the following icons, either the bottom-left or top-left corner.
 Click on the icon that matches what you see on your computer.

-*Screenshot shows the Windows 8 operating system if you move the mouse pointer into the bottom-left corner of the Windows 8 Desktop.
+*Blue screenshot shows the Windows 8 operating system if you move the mouse pointer into the bottom-left corner of the Windows 8 Desktop.
 Click here for a screenshot of Windows 8 Start screen.
+Yellow screenshot shows Windows 8.1 which added an icon to the bottom left corner of the Desktop.

 What if none of the icons match what I see?

-You may have an uncommon operating system or you may have an operating system with a customized desktop.
+You may have an uncommon operating system or an operating system such as Linux.
+Or you may have an operating system with a customized desktop.
 First read through the instructions for Windows and then Mac and attempt to identify the steps which work with your computer.

 If you are still having trouble you can: